 The Standardized Field Sobriety Test (SFST) consists of 3 individual tests:

-- Walk-and-turn test - the officer will instruct the person to take about nine steps, touching heel-to-toe in a straight line and the return back.
-Some of the signs the officer are looking for include not being able to keep their balance, starting before the instructions are finished or not following the instructions properly.
+- Walk-and-turn test - the officer will instruct the person to take about nine steps, touching heel-to-toe in a straight line, and then return back.
+Some of the signs the officer are looking for include not being able to keep their balance, starting before the instructions are finished, or not following the instructions properly.

-Factors to Consider When Deciding to Take an FSE in Florida
+What are Factors to Consider When Deciding to Take an FSE in Florida?

 Factors to consider: